This course is available

 This qualification shares many aspects of the Master of Science (Plant Breeding) qualification.
 However, this is a shorter qualification (can be completed in a year) and you will not undertake a research project.

-If you successfully complete this PGDipSc you can conduct a 120 credit thesis to achieve your MSc qualification.
-To progress to a PhD, you need to successfully complete a Bachelor of Honours or a MSc qualification.
+If you successfully complete this PGDipSc you can progress to an MSc and complete it with a thesis.
+To progress to a PhD, you need to successfully complete an MSc.

 To enter the Postgraduate Diploma in Science and Technology (Plant Breeding) you will have been awarded or qualified for: